-The Property Development group has engaged a joint venture partner for Saludad, the Bacolod township.
+The Property Development group has partnered with JEPP Real Estate Co. for Saludad, the Bacolod township.
 Furthermore, it has also signed a memorandum with the City Government of Iloilo to provide affordable housing.

 The Hospitality group has the master franchise for the Microtel by Wyndham and TRYP by Wyndham brands.
 This allows the business to leverage on the brand reputation as well as the brand's quality standards.
 Wyndham has 25 brands, is present in 95 countries and has over 9,100 hotels.